maikherbig/PyBox/README.md

 Python and dependencies can take day(s) and end in frustration or even capitulation.
 As a result, your code may not be used by others.

 Now comes PyBox: PyBox is Python in a .zip file.
-Just download it - unzip and run it (by double-clicking PyBox_0.1.0.exe) - Batteries are included.
+Just download it - unzip - and run it (by double-clicking PyBox_0.1.0.exe) -> Batteries are included.
-PyBox provides popular Python packages like Scikit-learn, Tensorflow (with GPU support!), Keras, OpenCV, Matplotlib, PyQt5, Pandas, NumPy and many more!
+PyBox provides popular Python packages such as:
+Scikit-learn, Tensorflow (with GPU support!), Keras, OpenCV, Matplotlib, PyQt5, Pandas, NumPy and many more!
 PyBox is available for CPU and GPU.
 The GPU version comes readily equipped with CUDA.

 After unzipping, you find lots of files in that folder: this is everything needed for Python to run.
 Don't touch!
 Also, you also find 3 Python scripts:
 * pybox_start.py
 * frontend.py
 * backend.py
 You can modify these files entirely to your need.
 Examples below:

 # Example 1: As simple as it gets